 Line up the battery with the guides and slide the battery into position.
 On most EGO mowers, you will hear a click and the battery release button will spring into place.

 You will find many electrical wires running through your mower.
 Some wires may develop a short because they become loose or pinched.

 A short can cause the mower to stop running.
 Common places on EGO mowers to experience a short is where wires are being moved and possibly pinched.
 An example of this is in or near the handle where it folds for storage.

 Wiggling the wires may help identify a short.
 A multimeter is also a good tool to use to find a short.

 You can repair pinched connections using a wire nut.
 Always remove the safety key and battery before performing repairs.

 Be aware that making this repair to the electrical system yourself can void all warranties.
 Check with EGO if you are still under warranty before making repairs.

-5. Faulty Safety Switch on Your EGO Mower
+5. Faulty Safety Switch

 If any of your safety switches fail, your mower may suddenly stop.
 You can test each switch by temporarily bypassing them with a jumper wire.